Computational Fluid Dynamics for the Next Generation of Reactor Designs

 ||CFD Analysis of Component and Concept Design in the Nuclear Fuel Assembly

-This workshop is free, but registration is required.
-Please complete the provided form to attend this educational event.
+This event is free, but registration is required.
+Please complete the provided form to sign up.